HOOPS AI 1.0

 GPU acceleration is supported when CUDA is available.

-See Evaluate & Install for full installation instructions.
+See Install HOOPS AI for full installation instructions.

 Evaluation

-HOOPS AI can be evaluated through a 30-day evaluation license.
+HOOPS AI can be evaluated through a 60-day evaluation license.

 Evaluation packages include: